PM Modi reviews power sector; Urges for state-specific solutions

 The Prime Minister emphasised on the need to enhance consumer satisfaction, while increasing operational efficiency and improving financial sustainability of the power sector, the statement read.

-PM Modi advised the Power Ministry to ensure that the DISCOMs (distribution companies) publish their performance parameters periodically so that the people know how their provider fares in comparison to the peers.
+PM Modi advised the Power Ministry to ensure that the DISCOMs (distribution companies) publish their performance parameters periodically so that the people know how their provider fares in comparison to their peers.
 He also emphasised that equipment used in power sector be made in India.

 Identify pvt hospitals to treat COVID-19 patients, SC tells Centre